-1. Guided Hikes in the Great Smoky Mountains National Park
+1. Hiking in the Great Smoky Mountains National Park

 The Great Smoky Mountains National Park offers 800 miles of beautiful trails to explore!
-If you will be visiting the area before the end of October, you can sign up for a guided hike through the park with Smoky Mountain Outdoors.
-Hiking in the Smokies is one of the very best ways to get an upclose view of East Tennessee’s breathtaking fall foliage.
+If you will be visiting the area in the cooler months like October, you can plan to take a hike through the park to see all the beauty the Smoky Mountains hold.
+Hiking in the Smokies is one of the very best ways to get an up close view of East Tennessee’s breathtaking fall foliage.
 With red, yellow, and orange leaves of every shade and hue, the autumn colors in the mountains are absolutely majestic.

 2. Go Ziplining and Mountain Biking at CLIMB Works